 If you wish to arrange and pay for your own flight to Nepal, we will meet you at the airport in Kathmandu.
 A full refund applies only if cancellation is received and acknowledged 20 weeks or more before departure.
 For bookings where flights have to be paid for in advance, the flight cost is non-refundable once paid.

 Our Island Peak climb is suitable for most fit people who have some experience of alpine skills.
 We provide courses at the Mountain Lodge in these skills for anyone who wants to develop these the skills required, hone their existing skills or have them assessed by our instructors.

-We recommend that you attend our free Meet Weekend in County Kerry to say hello to the group and meet with our guides.
-The day also provides a good opportunity to get any questions answered or concerns dealt with that you may have in relation to the trip.
-We talk about dealing with altitude and different weather conditions as well as giving tips on gear and general training.
+We recommend that you visit us at The Mountain Lodge to say hello and meet team and we can go through gear.
+We also provide a good opportunity to get any questions answered, or concerns dealt with, that you may have in relation to the trip.
+We’ll talk about dealing with altitude and different weather conditions as well as giving tips on gear and general training.

 We consider ourselves among the world’s leading experts in high-altitude trekking and pride ourselves on putting together trips that provide the best possible opportunity to succeed.
 Acclimatisation is key to success and it’s important that you don’t underestimate the time you allow yourself to adjust to your new environment.
 Pace is key to preventing AMS (Acute Mountain Sickness) and our guides monitor the group at all times for signs and symptoms.
 Ask your GP for advice on vaccinations, keeping in mind your travel history to date.

 You will need a valid full passport.
 Please ensure it has 6 months before expiry prior your departure date.
 In Nepal we obtain our visas to travel in the country.
 All visitors are obliged to get a visa at Kathmandu airport so please ensure you have four passport-size photos of yourself before we depart (visa fee not included in the trip price).